Chapter 6: In the Wilds by the Xap'yu

 Understanding that now was the time to wait, Jyevodirr stepped forward, his mind brimming with questions.

-“Hey,” he said with his arm extended, “I’m Jyevodirr, son of Nyivingi and late Ragadirr.
+“Hey,” he said with his arm extended, “I’m Jyevodirr, son of son of Nyivingi and late Ragadirr.
 And you are?”

 The man hesitated, looking as if the offered hand offended him, but he ended it clasping it.